The Head Centre

 The Gut Centre

 Your Enneagram style may be in the Gut, Body or Instinctual Centre – styles Eight, Nine and One.
-The gut center typically struggles with anger (whether they are repressed, expressed or suppressed).
-The One’s anger, often manifests as frequent irritations followed by flares of resentment.
-One’s also tend toward being self-critical, picky about their own thoughts and actions, hence feelings of anger, which they repress.
+The gut center typically struggles with anger (whether they are expressed, suppressed or repressed).
 Eights tend to express their anger outwardly and directly.
-Their anger which begins in the gut and moves up and outward, is stimulated by various events, such as injustice, weakness in others, or even someone taking ineffective control of a situation and if they sense someone is hiding the truth or keeping something away from them.
-The Nine’s anger, sometimes called “anger that went to sleep”, lies deep below the surface.
-The 9’s anger gets activated when they feel either ignored or forced to do something against their will, in which case, their anger may turn into passive-aggressive behaviour.
-Nines tend to avoid direct anger and conflict, preferring a feeling of rapport and comfort with others.
+Their anger, which begins in the gut and moves up and outward, is stimulated by various events, such as injustice, weakness in others.
+The Nine’s anger, sometimes called “anger that went to sleep”, lies deep below the surface, but may turn into passive-aggressive behaviour.
+The One’s anger often manifests as frequent irritations followed by flares of resentment.
+Ones also tend toward self-criticism and feelings of dissatisfaction and anger, which they repress.

 Scroll to Top